 12 Sneaky Reasons You’re Not Losing WeightArticle posted in: Lifestyle

 You’re doing everything right: You’re eating well, you’re drinking water, you’re exercising.
 But when weigh day comes around, you’re shocked to see that instead of dropping weight, you’ve put on a few pounds.
 Yes, it could be water weight.
 But there are some other, more surprising reasons you may not be losing pounds.
-Read on for 12 super sneaky reasons you’re not losing weight, then be sure to check out our Brand New South Beach Diet, designed to help you lose weight and get in the best shape of your life!
+Read on for 12 super sneaky reasons you’re not losing weight, then be sure to check out the South Beach Diet, designed to help you lose weight and get in the best shape of your life!

 1. The most obvious: You’re eating too much.